xcapri/subdosec/README.md

   -initkey INITKEY      Initialize the API key
-  -vo                   VULN Only: Hide UNDETECT messages -pe                   Print Error: When there are problems detecting your target
+  -vo                   VULN Only: Hide UNDETECT messages -pe                   Print Error: When there are problems detecting your target -ins                  Prepar node & start server
+  -lf LF                To focus on one or multiple fingerprints. (-lf github.io,surge.sh) and leave this arg to scan all fingerprints

 ```